 Maven Enforcer Rule dependOnAllProjects

 Maven Enforcer Plugin provides rules to control environmental and configurational constraints such as Maven version, JDK version, OS family, existence or non-existence of files and Maven profiles or properties.
-The are also many custom rules created by users or third parties.
+There are also many custom rules created by users or third parties.

 Maven Enforcer Rule dependOnAllProjects, com.github.mikkoi:maven-enforcer-rule-depend-on-all-projects

-is a user created custom rule
+is a user-created custom rule

 to force any Maven project in a multimodule build to have a dependency on all other projects in the same build.